 - N95 masks, sometimes called respirators

-3-D printed face shields: Information and specifications for the preferred design and materials
+For 3-D printed face shields and comfort straps/face-mask adjusters: Information and specifications for the preferred design and materials

 - Disposable gowns